MGEX82/Week-8-project/Documentation/README.md

 The tests in this package can be split into the following categories

 ### Unit Tests
-There are three Unit tests in this class, F1Database Service Test, Controller User Test and F1 Database Application test.
+There are three Unit tests in this class, F1Database Service Test, Controller Unit Test and F1 Database Application test.
 ### Integration Tests
 Integration testing is more generic rather than focussed on a specific class.
 They test how well classes interact with each other.
 The only Integration test is the Controller Integration test.